digital-asset/daml/docs/source/getting-started/first-feature.rst

 ---------------------

 Next we need the ``MessageEdit`` component to compose and send messages to selected friends.
-Again we show the entire component here; you should copy this into a new file in ``ui/src/components``.
+Again we show the entire component here; you should copy this into a new ``MessageEdit.tsx`` file in ``ui/src/components``.

 ..
 TODO Include file in template with placeholder for component logic.

 .. literalinclude:: code/ui-after/MessageEdit.tsx
+  :start-after: // MESSAGEEDIT_BEGIN
+  :end-before: // MESSAGEEDIT_END

 You will first notice a ``Props`` type near the top of the file with a single ``friends`` field.
 A *prop* in React is an input to a component; in this case a list of users from which to select the message receiver.